POGO

 • Ensure adequate hydration.

-• Side effects include (but not limited to): hypoglycemia (initially), hyperglycemia, hyperkalemia, hypocalcemia, renal/hepatic toxicity, rapid or irregular pulse, skin rash (Steven Johnson syndrome), fever, pancreatitis, nausea, vomiting, diarrhea.
+• Side effects include (but not limited to): Hypoglycemia (initially), hyperglycemia, hyperkalemia, hypocalcemia, renal/hepatic toxicity, rapid or irregular pulse, skin rash (Steven Johnson syndrome), fever, pancreatitis, nausea, vomiting, diarrhea.

 Documentation